Super-resolution of 4D flow MRI through inverse problem explicit solving: METHODS

-This formulation avoids direct inversion of large matrices and requires only one 3D FFT and one inverse FFT, along with pointwise operations in the frequency domain.
-It significantly reduces computational complexity compared to direct solvers and forms the basis of the fast super-resolution approach.
-From computed $x_u$, $x_v$ and $x_w$, the super-resolved phases $\Phi_u^{SR}$,n $\Phi_v^{SR}$ and $\Phi_w^{SR}$ are extracted and converted into super-resolved velocity images $u^{SR}$, $v^{SR}$ and $w^{SR}$.
+This closed-form expression avoids direct inversion of large matrices and only requires one 3D FFT and one inverse FFT, combined with pointwise operations in the frequency domain.
+It thus enables fast, non-iterative super-resolution of the complex-valued velocity-encoded signals.